-For the 2017-18 water year, there was a 100 percent allocation against water access rights under the Water Allocation Plan for the River Murray Prescribed Water Course.
+For the 2018-19 water year, there was a 100 percent allocation against water access rights (excluding those for Metropolitan Adelaide) under the Water Allocation Plan for the River Murray Prescribed Water Course.
+An allocation of 124% was provided for Metropolitan Adelaide, consistent with the Water Allocation Plan and Schedule E, but noting that this use is subject to a long run average limit of 100 GL per annum.